JordanDanielWest/Sudden-Network-Slowdown/README.md

 ### 4. Search `DeviceProcessEvents` table for instances of powershell

-Just prior to the launch of `portscan.ps1` from powershell I found a `InitiatingProcessparentFileName` of `userinit.exe` which suggests a user initiated powershell session at: Apr 20, 2025 8:12:10 AM.
+Just prior to the launch of `portscan.ps1` from powershell I found a `InitiatingProcessParentFileName` of `userinit.exe` which suggests a user initiated powershell session at: Apr 20, 2025 8:12:10 AM.

 **Query used to locate events:**